kevinstaresdarbon/KS-D_Profile/README.md

 I used [colormind.io](http://colormind.io/) to develop the theme colors for this website

+I used <https://www.icongeneratorai.com/> to generate the favicon png

 The template and advice for this README was taken from this site:
 <https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide>

 ## Screenshots

-Below are the screenshots of the finished website:
+Below are the screenshots of the website (they're slightly outdated with a few minor changes to borders and margins):

 Above 1200px wide:
 ![Alt Desktop](./assets/images/screenshot_Above1200pxWide.jpg)